i-like-robots/hyperons/README.md

 ### Vanilla JS

-You can use Hyperons as-is without any complex build pipelines or compilation, but I'd recommend using [JSX](#jsx) to more clearly describe your markup.
+You can use Hyperons as-is without any complex build pipelines or compilation steps, but I'd recommend using [JSX](#jsx) to more clearly describe your markup.

 ```js
 import h from 'hyperons'